-Who would have thought this time two years ago that a significant majority of employees would be working remotely?
-Probably not the 83% of UK office workers that think flexible working is here to stay.
+Who would have thought this time two years ago that a significant majority of employees would be working in a hybrid environment?
+Probably not the 83% of UK office workers that now think flexible working is here to stay.

-But not having all workers in the office has had a negative impact on the way tech support is provided, with almost half (45%) of remote workers having to wait longer for an issue to be resolved whilst working from home
+However, not being in the office has had a negative impact on the way tech support is provided, with almost half (45%) of remote workers having to wait longer for an issue to be resolved whilst working from home.

-Change is the only constant, as the old saying goes, and there are certain IT trends that will play out over the next 12 months that businesses will need to stay on top of to ensure competitiveness and deliver the workplace of the future.
+Change is the only constant, as the old saying goes, and there are certain IT trends such as using smart lockers and systems that will play out over the next 12 months that businesses will need to stay on top of to ensure competitiveness and deliver the workplace of the future.